-While we may be close to the end of the monetary-tightening cycle, we believe interest rates will stay elevated and possibly rise further this year.
-Consequently, we recommend a short-duration, high-quality portfolio.
-We also advocate the use of floating-rate debentures, whose coupons should remain above 5% if central banks pause, in combination with a one- to five-year ladder of high-quality corporate and provincial bonds.
-The net result is a short-duration, high-yielding portfolio.
-Due to the distinct possibility of some stress in corporate credit, we suggest adding federal and provincial bonds to portfolios.
+We continue to advocate the use of floating-rate debentures, whose coupons should remain well above 5% if central banks pause, in combination with a one- to five-year ladder of high-quality corporate and provincial bonds.
+The net result is a short duration, high-yielding portfolio.
+We have recommended adding federal and provincial bonds to portfolios due to the distinct possibility of some stress in corporate credit.

-This year's increase in yields has caused bonds that were issued at lower yields to trade at deep discounts to their par values.
-These bonds are attractive for taxable accounts, as the capital gain component of the overall return is taxed at preferential rates.
-While most of these bonds have rallied, considerable discounts exist.
-We have created the Odlum Brown Discount Corporate Ladder portfolio to take advantage of this opportunity and note there are also a number of Government of Canada bonds available at deep discounts as well.
+This year's increase in bond yields has caused bonds that were issued at lower yields to trade at deep discounts to their par values.
+These bonds are attractive for taxable accounts, as the capital gain component of the overall return is taxed at Odlum Brown Limited | Page 5 of 6 preferential rates.
+While most of these bonds have rallied, considerable discounts remain.
+We have created the Odlum Brown Discount Corporate Ladder portfolio to take advantage of this opportunity and note there are also a number of Government of Canada bonds that are available at deep discounts as well.

-We also advise using the Odlum Brown Corporate Bond Ladder, which features more current coupon bonds in combination with individual floating-rate bonds.
-The Odlum Brown Model Portfolio is well positioned for this market environment with a short-duration and floating-rate debentures included.
+We also recommend using the Odlum Brown Corporate Bond Ladder, which features more current coupon bonds in combination with individual floating-rate bonds.
+The Odlum Brown Model Portfolio is well positioned for this market environment with a short duration and floating-rate debentures included.